 Max was on his knees, digging with his huge hands.
 I was amazed at the breadth of his back, the taut muscles of his shoulders, the girth of his arms.
 He was as broad as he was tall, with a big belly that must have taken years of effort to acquire, a blondish-white beard trimmed close.
 I couldn’t tell if he was 55 or 75, but clearly he was a strong fellow who was completely at home in this environment.

-He was digging for legumes from the roots of grass, busting up the knotted earth.
+He was digging for legumes on the roots of grass, busting up the knotted earth.
 Clumps of grass flew this way, clots of soil flew that way.
 He dug, and dug, fingering the roots, rejecting them as too scrawny.
 He kept at it, oblivious of my calls to stop.
 “It’s OK, Max, we don’t need to taste them.”

 And then he found them.
 He pulled up some skinny bulbs, knocked the dust off, put them in his mouth and chewed.
 He smiled, then looked at me, eyes bright.

 “This one’ll be sweet,” he said, handing me a dusty clod.
 It wasn’t.
-It was dry and starchy, something I wouldn’t choose to eat but could live on if I had to.
+It was dry and starchy, something I wouldn’t choose to eat but could live on if forced to.
 But to Max it was pure heaven, God’s own repast, and he waited only an instant to make sure I approved before he dug for more.

-Suddenly a wave of melancholy swept over me.
+And then, a wave of melancholy swept over me.
 Looking around at this extraordinary land of billabong and flood plain, I felt a deep emptiness, a loneliness rooted in my sense of having no connection to the land.
 Where was I from?
 What did I know of ancestry and earth?
-Was this just a malady of my own, or symbolic of a malaise shared by all First Worlders?
+Was this just a malady of my own, or symbolic of a malaise shared by many First Worlders?
 The kind of connection I lacked you can only get from working the earth, coming from it, knowing it as part of your spirit.
 The Aboriginals had it.
 Max had it.
-But looking at that amazing green land carved in squiggly patterns by rivers and streams and buffalo channels, I knew it was something I would never have, unless I changed my life completely.
+But looking at that shimmering green land carved in squiggly patterns by rivers and streams and buffalo channels, I knew it was something I would never have, unless I changed my life completely.
 And maybe even that wouldn’t be enough.